Troejborg/AngularSliderDirective/README.md

-# MiniProject: Angular Slider Directive

-The Angular Slider Project is based upon the Angular Seed.

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.